 There are several ways of exiting from iex-none are tidy.
 The easiest two are typing Ctrl-C twice or typing Ctrl-G followed by q and Return.
+On some systems, you can also use a single Ctrl-V.

 IEx Helpers